rhoffman0214/BobsComponents/README.md

-# BobsBlazingComponents
+# Bobs Components

 # Project Goal
 Create components that are open to the user while providing some base themes and functionality.
-Allow user to toggle themeing, while including a straightforward component build.
+Allow user to toggle themeing, while including a straightforward component interface.

 # Running Project
 ### VS Code